Being Intentional with Your Nonprofit Partnerships

 Access to New Markets

-Socioeconomic Impact
+Socioeconomic Impact of Your Nonprofit Partnerships

 According to the U.S. Small Business Administration, 99.9% of U.S. businesses are considered small businesses and account for 65% of new jobs generated during the last two decades.
-Minority- and women-owned businesses only make up 7% of total revenue generated by all U.S. businesses.
+Minority- and women-owned businesses only make up 7% of the total revenue generated by all U.S. businesses.
 You can support these communities by working with them to build your organization.

 Being intentional with your partnerships is crucial to creating transformational change.
-When your network includes people who can identify with your struggles, they’re more likely to give you quality advice when you need it most.
+When your nonprofit network includes people who can identify with your struggles, they’re more likely to give you quality advice when you need it most.
 You might find you have more in common with other organizations and leaders than you expect.
 And they may help you serve your community most effectively, especially if they identify with those you’re serving.

 Ways to be Intentional and Support Women-Owned Businesses